Nambi24/Tableau-Task-Edubridge/Steps to do.md

-Dataset for this Task is avaiable here as in Excel file formate and also in CSV file formate which is named as Arun's Client.
+Dataset for this Task is avaiable here as in Excel file formate and also in CSV file formate which is named as Data.

 Steps to be followed: